cockroachlabs/workshop_labs/query-optimization/README.md

 ```

 As index `idx_ol_amount` doesn't store field `ol_quantity`, a join operation with `primary` is required to get this field to compute the sum operation.
-This extra steps is expensive and thus takes longer to execute; compare it with the plan selected by the optimizer.
+This extra step is expensive and thus takes longer to execute: compare it with the plan selected by the optimizer, above.

-Drop `idx_ol_amount`
+When you are content with this lab, feel free to drop `idx_ol_amount`

 ```sql
 DROP INDEX idx_ol_amount;
 ```

+You can learn more about the the [Cost-Based Optimizer](https://www.cockroachlabs.com/docs/stable/cost-based-optimizer) in our docs.

 ## Lab 2 - Joining mechanisms